 To conclude the learning activity, the students were given a tour of the SEARCA Hub for Agriculture and Rural Innovation for the Next Generation (SHARING) AgriMuseum and SEARCA Sky Garden.

 Sowing Seeds aims to foster interest in agriculture among young Southeast Asians.
 The initiative emphasizes the potential of agriculture as a promising career and encourages young people to explore higher education options in this field.
-This session on agri-innovation is anchored in the International Youth Day 2024 theme, "From Clicks to Progress: Youth Digital Pathways for Sustainable Development."
+This session on agri-innovation anchored in the International Youth Day 2024 theme, "From Clicks to Progress: Youth Digital Pathways for Sustainable Development."